 Can I use H2 Physics past papers to prepare for IB Physics?
 For content practice on overlapping topics (mechanics, waves, circuits, nuclear physics), H2 papers are excellent.
 However, the question format and mark allocation differ, so you should also practise with IB-format papers to calibrate your exam technique.

 How important is the IA relative to the exams?
-At 20 % of the final grade, the IA carries the same weight as Paper 3.
-A strong IA can significantly boost your overall grade, especially if you find the timed exams stressful.
-Treat it as a guaranteed-marks opportunity rather than a box-ticking exercise.
+At 20 % of the final grade, the IA carries the same weight as one quarter of the external assessment.
+A strong IA can significantly support your overall grade, especially if you find the timed papers stressful.
+Treat it as a serious investigation rather than a box-ticking exercise.

 Do I need to know calculus for IB Physics HL?
 Calculus is not formally required by the IB Physics syllabus, but familiarity with basic differentiation and integration is helpful for understanding derivations and solving certain HL problems more efficiently.
 If you are also studying HL Mathematics, the overlap is beneficial.